Great St Bernard Pass: Route

-Weather
+Climate

 The snow in the pass in winter may be as much as 10 metres deep.
 The temperature may drop as low as -30 °C. The lake in the pass is frozen for 265 days per year.
 A summary of weather data for the year 1991-2020 is given below.

 Ecology

 The pass is well above the tree line.
 All the wood required for construction and firewood must be hauled in from some distance.
 On the south-west side of the pass is a small tarn, the Great St Bernard Lake, which captures melt water and does not support fish, even though attempts have been made to stock it.
 In past years the tarn has not always thawed completely in summer.

 Alpine flowers are abundant in the vicinity: Gentiana clusii, Ranunculus glacialis, Dryas octopetala, Forget-me-not, Saxifraga oppositifolia among many hundreds more.
 Moss is prolific and the rocks are lichen-covered.